 Many factors can influence pupil size.
-Some research suggests that attraction and mood might cause pupil dilation.
+Typically, the pupils open up in low light situations to let in more light.
+However, some research suggests that attraction and mood might also cause pupil dilation.

 The pupils are responsible for how much light enters the eyes.
 They will increase in size when the eyes need more light, and they will shrink to reduce the amount of light that enters.